azell003/Algorithms/README.md

 Algorithms
 ==========

-Library of algorithms for programming competitions
+Library of algorithms and data structures for programming competitions